Chicago Loop: Public transportation

 Passenger lines reached seven Loop-area stations by the 1890s, with transfers from one to the other being a major business for taxi drivers prior to the advent of Amtrak in the 1970s and the majority of trains being concentrated at Chicago Union Station across the river in the Near West Side.
 The construction of a streetcar loop in 1882 and the elevated railway loop in the 1890s gave the area its name and cemented its dominance in the city.

 In Metra the Millennium Station, which serves as the Chicago terminal of the Metra Electric District line that goes to University Park, and LaSalle Street Station, which serves as the Chicago terminal of the Rock Island District line bound for Joliet, are in the Loop.
 In addition to the terminals, the Van Buren Street station and Museum Campus/11th Street station on the Electric District line are also in the Loop.
 All stations in the Loop are in Zone A for fare collection purposes.
 The interurban South Shore Line, which goes to South Bend, Indiana, has its Chicago terminal at Millennium Station.

 All lines of the Chicago "L" except the Yellow Line serve the Loop area for at least some hours.
-The State Street Subway and Dearborn Street Subway, respectively parts of the Red Line and Blue Line, are present in the Loop area and offer 24/7 service; the Red and Blue Lines are the only rapid transit lines in the United States outside of the New York City and Philadelphia metropolitan areas to offer such service.
+The State Street Subway and Dearborn Street Subway, respectively parts of the Red Line and Blue Line, are in the Loop area and offer 24/7 service; the Red and Blue Lines are the only rapid transit lines in the United States west of the Appalachian Mountains to offer such service.
 Bus Rapid Transit has been implemented in the Loop.

 Private transportation and roads

 Chicago's address system has been standardized as beginning at the intersection of State and Madison Streets since September 1, 1909.
-Prior to that time, Chicago's street system was a hodgepodge of various systems which had resulted from the different municipalities that Chicago annexed in the late 19th century.
-The implementation of the new street system was delayed by two years in the Loop to allow businesses more time to acclimate to their new addresses.
+Until then, Chicago's street system was a hodgepodge of various systems resulting from the different municipalities Chicago annexed in the late 19th century.
+Implementation of the new street system was delayed by two years in the Loop to allow businesses time to acclimate to their new addresses.

 Several streets in the Loop have multiple levels, some as many as three.
 The most prominent of these is Wacker Drive, which faces the Chicago River throughout the area.
 Illinois Center neighborhood has three-level streets.

-The eastern terminus of U.S. Route 66 (US 66), an iconic highway in the United States first charted in 1926, was located at Jackson Boulevard and Michigan Avenue.
-When Illinois and Missouri agreed that the local signage for US 66 should be replaced with that of Interstate 55 (I-55) as the highway was predominately north–south in those states, most signs of the former highway in Chicago were removed without incident but the final sign on the corner of Jackson and Michigan was removed with great fanfare on January 13, 1977, and replaced with a sign reading "END OF ROUTE 66".
+The eastern terminus of US 66, an iconic U.S. highway first charted in 1926, was at Jackson Boulevard and Michigan Avenue.
+When Illinois and Missouri agreed that the local signage for US 66 should be replaced by that of Interstate 55 (I-55) as the highway was predominately north–south in those states, most signs of the former highway in Chicago were removed without incident, but the final sign on the corner of Jackson and Michigan was removed with great fanfare on January 13, 1977, and replaced with a sign reading "END OF ROUTE 66".